Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Introduction

 To summarize, the main contributions of our work are as follows: \begin{itemize} \item[--] We propose an MKT framework to deal with the problem of multi-entity knowledge transfer with heterogeneous feature schema.
 MKT first trains a multi-entity base model with the mixed-domain data, and the resulting model is then applied to the target domain for knowledge transfer.

 \item[--] By diving into the multi-entity recommendation problem, we discover several important issues and develop the corresponding solutions.
-Specifically, we develop a Heterogeneous Feature Alignment (HFA) module to handle different feature schemas from multiple entities and propose an auxiliary task with a polarization distribution to better extract common knowledge across entities.
+Specifically, we develop a Heterogeneous Feature Alignment (HFA) module to handle different feature schemas from multiple entities and propose an auxiliary task to better extract common knowledge across entities.
+We perform hierarchical transfer of knowledge with different semantics and use gate to filter them.

-\item[--] We verify the effectiveness of MKT in industrial datasets and examine the model performance through online A/B testing on the Xianyu platform.
+\item[--] We verify the effectiveness of MKT on public and industrial datasets and examine the model performance through online A/B testing on the Xianyu platform.
 Experimental results demonstrate that MKT outperforms the State-Of-The-Art algorithms by a fair margin, resulting in a 4.1\% increase in click-through rate and a 7.1\% increase in user engagement metric in online experiments. \end{itemize}